EufranioDiogo/InputDesigns/README.md

 - Where can I see your demo?<br>
   [Here](https://eufraniodiogo.github.io/)
 - What was your experience?<br>
-  It was a very cool project to pratice and learn new stuff!
+  Classes binding in Vue.js and variable components.
 - What have you learned/improved?<br>
-  I learned more about working with apis and asynchronous functions in JavaScript.
+  Props and classes binding.

 ### Built With

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->

-- JS
+- Vue.js
 - HTML
 - CSS